Claude Cowork for Small Businesses: A Practical Setup Guide

 Step 4: Feed Knowledge to Projects

 “Projects” is where Claude becomes yours instead of generic.
-Every fractional practice has a knowledge base hidden in scattered docs: your ICP profile, positioning, pricing rationale, objection handling, voice samples, case studies, and frameworks.
+Every business has a knowledge base hidden in scattered docs: your ICP, positioning, pricing rationale, objection handling, voice samples, case studies, and frameworks.
 If Claude does not see those, every output regresses to the mean.

 Set up one Project per client and one master Project for your practice.
 In each, upload: